filadog/TinyClicker/README.md

 TinyClicker will generate a log entry inside Stats.txt file each time it rebuilds the tower.
 The file will be created once the tower rebuilds in the main clicker folder.

-#### Disclaimer: The program is in the phase of development and some bugs may occur.
+#### The program is in the phase of development and some bugs may occur.

 ## Setup